TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: TamperBench Framework

 \subsection{Threat Model}

-Using \tamperbench, we evaluate defenses designed to make models robustly refuse harmful requests against tampering threats that are designed to remove refusal-based safeguards.\footnote{ Refusal-based safeguards are not the only safeguards that can be used to reduce misuse of LLMs.
-For example, ignorance-based (e.g., \citealp{deepignorance}) approaches are an alternative, which \tamperbench can also be used to evaluate, but which we do not focus on in this work.} To reason about LLM threats systematically, we consider an actor's (1) \emph{intent} and (2) \emph{access}.
-An actor may tamper with (e.g., fine-tune) a model for benign goals or with explicitly malicious aims of weakening safeguards.
-They may have access to open-weight checkpoints or to provider fine-tuning APIs.
-While \tamperbench primarily targets open-weight threats, many attacks are designed to evade API-level moderation and thus pose risks in both settings.
-Defenders, in turn, seek to make safeguards resistant to tampering while preserving benign capabilities and utility.
+Using \tamperbench, we evaluate defenses designed to make models robustly refuse harmful requests even against tampering threats that aim to remove refusal-based safeguards.\footnote{ Refusal-based safeguards are not the only safeguards that can reduce misuse of LLMs.
+For example, ignorance-based \citep{deepignorance} approaches are an alternative, which \tamperbench can also be used to evaluate, but which we do not focus on in this work.} { \tamperbench focuses on the worst-case open-weight access setting: we assume the attacker has full white-box access to weights and representations, and we evaluate the maximum damage achievable across a diverse suite of attacks and hyperparameter configurations.
+Defenders, in turn, seek to make safeguards robust to such modifications while preserving benign capabilities.}

-We consider a model to be \emph{successfully tampered} if its safeguards are weakened (compliant responses increase) while general capabilities are largely preserved.
-We impose this utility constraint primarily because, as we show in Section 4.1, removing it can produce models that appear harmful by refusal/compliance metrics yet lack the capabilities for practical harmful uplift—reducing confidence that high harmfulness scores reflect genuine risk.
+We consider a model to be \emph{successfully tampered} if its safeguards are weakened (compliant responses to unsafe prompts increase) while general capabilities are largely preserved.
+We impose this utility constraint primarily because, as we show in Section 4.1, removing it can produce models that appear harmful by refusal/compliance metrics yet whose capabilities for practical harmful uplift are heavily degraded, reducing confidence that high harmfulness scores reflect genuine risk.
 While this may not be a general requirement for a successful attack, it serves as a practical safeguard against overfitting to the safety metric.

-\textit{Accidental removal of safeguards via non-adversarial tampering} arises when developers modify an aligned model for ostensibly benign adaptation but inadvertently erode safeguards and cause harmful responses to re-emerge \citep{qi2024finetuning, che2025model, he2024bidirectionalanchoring}.
-Here, the (1) \emph{intent} is to improve performance on a benign target application, and (2) the actor uses standard fine-tuning \textit{access} (data and hyperparameter choices) in both open- and closed-weight settings; the resulting \emph{risk} is that safety degrades as an unintended side effect.
+\textit{Accidental (non-adversarial) tampering} arises when developers modify an aligned model for ostensibly benign adaptation but inadvertently erode safeguards and cause harmful responses to re-emerge \citep{qi2024finetuning, che2025model, he2024bidirectionalanchoring}.
+Here, the \emph{intent} is to improve performance on a benign target application; the resulting risk is that safety degrades as an unintended side effect.